 God created humans with free will because He wanted His creation to have a relationship with Him that is prompted by love, and not fear.
 The fact that God did not destroy Satan when he first rebelled proves the existence of free will.
 And the fact that there is sin in this world proves also that humans have free will.

-While Salvation is offered freely to all, sadly, not all accept the gospel invitation “Many are called, but few are chosen” (Matt.
-22:14; 20:16).
+While Salvation is offered freely to all, sadly, not all accept the gospel invitation.
+“Many are called, but few are chosen” (Matthew 22:14; 20:16).
 And salvation is not forced upon us against our will.
 Sinners are called to “repent” and “believe” (Matthew 3:2; 4:17; Acts 3:19; 1 John 3:23).
 Every call to repent is a call to exercise the freedom of choice.

 But how can sinners ever choose what is good?
 It is only through the grace and power of God that they can choose what is right (John 15:16).
-It is the Holy Spirit who gives the believer both the will and power to do good “For it is God which worketh in you both to will and to do of his good pleasure” (Philippians 2:13).
+It is the Holy Spirit who gives the believer both the will and power to do good.
+“For it is God which worketh in you both to will and to do of his good pleasure” (Philippians 2:13).
 The Holy Spirit gives the new nature to all who seek it (Ephesians 4:24).
-Salvation is God’s work but we use our freedom of choice to accept it.
+Salvation is God’s work but people have to use their freedom of choice to accept it.